oracle/graalpython/docs/user/Jython.md

 Most Jython code that uses Java integration will be based on a stable Jython release, and these only come in Python 2.x versions.
-GraalVM's Python runtime, in contrast, is only targeting Python 3.x.
+GraalPy, in contrast, is only targeting Python 3.x.
-GraalVM does not provide a full compatibility with these earlier 2.x versions of Jython.
+GraalPy does not provide a full compatibility with these earlier 2.x versions of Jython.
 Thus, a significant migration step will have to be taken to migrate all your code to Python 3.

-For Jython-specific features, follow this document to learn about migration to GraalVM's Python runtime.
+For Jython-specific features, follow this document to learn about migration to GraalPy.

 Note that some features of Jython have a negative impact on runtime performance, and are disabled by default.
-To make migration easier, you can enable some features with a command line flag on GraalVM: `--python.EmulateJython`.
+To make migration easier, you can enable some features with a command line flag on GraalPy: `--python.EmulateJython`.

 ## Importing Java Packages

-There are certain features of Jython's Java integration that are enabled by default on GraalVM's Python runtime.
+There are certain features of Jython's Java integration that are enabled by default on GraalPy.
 Here is an example:

     >>> import java.awt as awt